 Students at The Open School are self-directed learners, so we have no business assigning them anything.
 We find that homework in conventional schools takes time away from families and turns parents into reluctant task-masters.
 Children need to develop healthy relationships with their families; this is as developmentally important as anything a school can offer.
 Nonetheless, often students will continue at home the activities and projects they started at school, because they want to.
 Their time belongs to them.Go to top ▴

 We live in the age of the Internet, where all of the world’s information is available to students at the click of a mouse.
-Ninety-nine times out of a hundred, a student’s curiosity can be satisfied by YouTube videos and online articles.
+Nine times out of ten, a student’s curiosity can be satisfied by YouTube videos and online articles.
 When that fails, students are able to tap our local community.
 For example, if someone wants to learn woodworking, we might reach out to a local hobbyist group.
 Or, if someone is interested in aviation, we can arrange a tour of John Wayne Airport, or ask a pilot to come visit.

 Part of the job of the staff is to help students find resources.
 However, we recognize that allowing students to struggle to find their own resources is also an important part of the learning process.
 Our policy is to offer information and resources only when asked by a student.
 This empowers students to take learning into their own hands, and to develop into self-sufficient lifelong learners.Go to top ▴

 Our students are exposed to much more than they would be in a conventional classroom.
 Their learning is driven by curiosity instead of by a fixed curriculum.
 There is no way to predict which direction or how deep their curiosity will take them.
 Perhaps a student sees someone knitting and decides to learn to knit; or they watch a baseball game and want to learn more about baseball statistics; or they decide to build a fort and realize they need to know how to measure and cut wood.